Sânnicolau Mare: Economy

 The town's economy has seen a trend reversal in recent years, due to its strategic position on the western border of the country, which has attracted a number of important investors.
 The largest companies are the American company Delphi Packard (electrical wiring for car components manufactured by international groups), with over 4,300 employees, and the Italian company Zoppas Industries (electrical resistors), with over 2,500 employees.
 Due to the high demand for labor, the industrial pole thus created provides jobs to the surrounding localities.

 Sânnicolau Mare was declared in 2020 a tourist resort of local interest.
 Tourist attractions include the 19th-century Nákó Castle (housing the Cultural House and the Town Museum), the Serbian Orthodox church (1787), the Roman Catholic church (1824) with a crypt of the Nákó family, the Romanian Orthodox church (1903) and the Reformed church (1913).

 Transport

 Road transport

 Sânnicolau Mare is connected to the Romanian national road network by national road 6 and national road 59C, being also crossed by county road 59F, which provides a direct road connection with the Beba Veche border crossing point at Triplex Confinium.

 Rail transport

-Sânnicolau Mare is connected to the railway network of Căile Ferate Române by CFR 218 (Timișoara–Cenad) railway, which connects Timișoara with the west of Timiș County, at the border point with Hungary.
+Sânnicolau Mare is connected to the railway network of Compania Națională de Căi Ferate CFR by CFR 218 (Timișoara–Cenad) railway, which connects Timișoara with the west of Timiș County, at the border point with Hungary.